How to Earn Your Teacher Certification in Louisiana

 When you join TFA you commit yourself to working as a teacher for two-years in a high-needs school.
 TFA will work with you to help find employment opportunities, however at the start of your commitment you will not actually have your teacher certification.
 The goal is that by the end of your commitment you will have met all of the licensing requirements set forth by Louisiana in order to earn your teaching certification.
 You can expect TFA staff members to help guide you through the certification process.

 Transition into Teaching for Career Changers

 If you already hold a bachelor’s degree outside of the field of education, completing an Alternate Teacher Preparation Program could be a good path for you.
-The LDOE offers three different alternative programs that can be beneficial for recent grads and career professionals.
+The LDOE offers three different alternative programs that can be beneficial for recent grads or those already in the field.

 To be admitted into any of the programs you must have a bachelor’s degree with a 2.5 GPA or higher.
 You should also pass the content-specific Praxis II exam in the area of certification being sought and the Praxis I Core Academics Skills exam.
 The Praxis I requirement may be waived if you have a graduate degree or if you have earned an ACT score of 22 or a combined verbal and math SAT score of 1030.
 Additional requirements will vary depending on the program.

 Practitioner Teacher Program: This program combines coursework and on-the job experiences.
 You must be able to commit full-time to this program.
 The practitioner teacher program is available for teacher interested in becoming certified in grades PK-3, 1-5, 4-8, 6-12, All-level (K-12), and Mild/Moderate special education.